Sylvania Ellipsoidal Reflector ER95

 Around this time another GE engineer, Frank LaGiusa astutely recognised that a significant proportion of their light was being wasted and absorbed by the interior side walls of these recessed luminaires.
 He solved this problem with his invention of the so-called ER or Ellipsoidal Reflector lamp.

-The ER lamp achieved tremendous success in the USA where such fixtures continue to be very popular.
-In Europe the downlight is used to a much lesser extent, but nevertheless in 1980 a high voltage version was introduced by American manufacturer GTE Sylvania.
-Inevitably the demand for such a lamp in Europe was minimal and by 1987 production ended.
+The ER lamp achieved tremendous success in the USA, however in Europe the downlight is used to a much lesser extent.
+Nevertheless in 1980 a high voltage version was introduced by American manufacturer GTE Sylvania.
+Inevitably the demand for such a lamp in Europe was minimal and by 1987 the production was stopped.

 Manufacturer: GTE Sylvania